A video from shooting to uploading to the website generally goes through such a process: video capture, video editing, video compression, and upload.

-VideoProc absolutely comes to an ideal 4K video compressor software, which calls upon interframe and intraframe coding algorithms, along with advanced entropy coding to compress your video to the hilt and get rid of temporal and spatial redundancies for a more efficient encoding, achieving 90% video size reduction with almost no quality loss.
+VideoProc absolutely comes to an ideal 4K video size reducer software, which calls upon interframe and intraframe coding algorithms, along with advanced entropy coding to shrink your video to the hilt and get rid of temporal and spatial redundancies for a more efficient encoding, achieving 90% video size reduction with almost no quality loss.

 1. Select a higher compression efficiency output format.
 After your video loaded, click Target Format button to select an output format from the result window.
 You're highly suggested to choose a format with higher compression efficiency, for example, converting H.264 MP4 to HEVC, or going to YouTube/Facebook/Vimeo Video to choose MP4 for uploading to the web.